 For when God made a promise to Abraham, since he had no one greater by whom to swear, he swore by himself, saying, “Surely I will bless you and multiply you.”
 And thus Abraham, having patiently waited, obtained the promise.

 In relation to the true covenant made before time, the law can only point to, not establish the reality of it.
 In other words, even if a covenant was made in the Garden, it could never realize the thing which came before it.
 As 2 Corinthians 3:6 says, the first covenant was of the letter and brought death contrasted with the new covenant which brought life.
 Eternal life is granted according to the priesthood of Melchizedek, which was before anything existed and continues forever.
+Our lesson of Melchizedek is that it is a type of the priesthood above and before any covenant made with man.
 It is the same covenant carried out by similitude.
-It is a covenant carried out before there is a child, e.g., Levi.
+It is a covenant carried out before there is a child, e.g., Levi the type of the Law.
 It was a covenant carried out before Adam.
+For Adam had a beginning.
 A covenant with Adam would have to be of the same nature, not by works, but by the calling of God, without beginning and without end.
 In other words, if it was, it was a gift and if a gift, not earned, nor could it be annulled for it endures forever.
+But Adam had a beginning and an end, and if he was in covenant, it had a beginning and an end, and it doesn’t even stand as a type.
 Beside, the Eternal Priesthood of Christ is not shared with any.
 No other priest could do what he could being that he was not born according to the flesh, but conceived by the Spirit.
-His inheritance comes by relationship to the Father, not by works, but through Sonship.
-Adam was a living soul, Christ a life-giving spirit.
+His inheritance comes by relationship to the Father, not by works, but through Sonship, and that of a unique, one of a kind.
+Adam was a living soul, Christ, like his Father, a life-giving spirit.
 That is the contrast of Romans 5.
 One is from below, and one from above.
+The one from below could never rise above itself.
+Only he who came down, could return to his beginning.
 The last Adam, and he alone, could give to his offspring what was his by nature.
 As it is written, in him alone is eternal life.

 Covenants, humanly speaking, have their basis of authority in written ordinances.
 We cannot say against Scripture that there was law where it says there was no law.
 Still, death came by transgression.
-It was not of a covenant between God and man, then, but a much higher offense against the eternality of the Holiness of God.
-Jesus’ sacrifice, likewise, is of a totally different priesthood, and a totally different kind, of a different reality, of which Adam could only have been a type.
+It was not of a diminutive covenant between God and man, then, but a much higher offense against the eternality of the Holiness of God.
+Jesus’ sacrifice, likewise, is of a totally different priesthood, and a totally different kind, of a different reality, of which Adam could only have been a type, anyway.
 Abel, likewise was merely a type, not the forerunner, and his sacrifice was only a type and so far removed from the reality that Hebrews declares that such covenantal sacrifices could never satisfy even the demands of the law, as is demonstrated by the fact that they must be repeated.
+Which is why we see the covenants under the curse, being repeated.
+They cannot perform the substance to which they point.
 If they couldn’t supererogate the law, they surely could not satisfy the demands of the eternal holiness of God.
 From Abel forward, there is an unbroken chain of symbolic performances which have no efficacy because they are earthly and not from heaven.
-The work Jesus did, could only be done by one, and only once could it be done.
+The work Jesus did, could only be done by The One, and only once could it be done.
+That was the Covenant of Redemption made before time.
 As the fulfilling of the perfect covenant, he accomplishes it as both the maker of it and its perfecter.
-Otherwise, his sacrifice is no better than that of animals.
-We read that his was, and remains the only efficacious sacrifice by the nature of the who and how it was offered.
+Otherwise, if he completes the “Adamic” covenant, his sacrifice is no better than that of animals.
+We read that Christ’s was, and remains the only efficacious sacrifice by the nature of the who he is and how it was offered.
+All covenants made between God and man are outside, but the One made the covenant within himself and keeps by himself.
 As such, human priests can offer nothing.
 Even if Adam could have offered a necessary obedience, i.e., a priestly sacrifice, it would have fallen light-years short of the mark.
 Human priests’ sacrifices can only point to the one source of life which ever has been, and that, as given only by God’s voluntary condescension in creation.
+Or, given in recreation.
 The offense which brought death is so far above the violation of any convenantal arrangement between God and man, that it required a solution of an entirely different kind.
+Not one of bulls and goats, but a body which is from God, as God, sacrificed by God.
 A sharp contrast with works, then, is the covenant of grace.
 Far from being a violation of a so called creation covenant, the violation of grace was the creation’s violation of the creator’s being.
+It is then, only within the one violated to grant life to him who is guilty of taking life.

 “For people swear by something greater than themselves, and in all their disputes an oath is final for confirmation… We have this as a sure and steadfast anchor of the soul, a hope that enters into the inner place behind the curtain, where Jesus has gone as a forerunner on our behalf, having become a high priest forever after the order of Melchizedek… And it was not without an oath.
 For those who formerly became priests were made such without an oath, but this one was made a priest with an oath by the one who said to him: “The Lord has sworn and will not change his mind, ‘You are a priest forever.’”

 This we should understand.
 Jesus is the sole true heir of the Kingdom.
 Not as if it were that it was not always his.
-As the only true Son, the Seed, who was and is and ever will be, the Kingdom belongs to him, the King of kings.
+As the only true Son, the Seed, who was and is and ever will be, the Kingdom belongs to him, the King of kings, from beginning to end the same.
 Which is to say there is no other king but he.
-Not because he earned it, but because he is the King Eternal.
+There is no other priest but he, there is no other prophet but he.
+It is not beecause he earned it, but because he is the King Eternal, The High Priest, and The Prophet.
 The rest of the heirs are not parties in the agreement.
-They are made beneficiaries to it, much like those who do not engage in will and testament making, but are the heirs of the estate of one who dies.
+They are made beneficiaries to it, much like those who do not engage in will and testament making, but are the heirs of the estate of one who dies as being account in him.
 Heirs, in the latter sense do not make a covenant with the testator, nor he with them.
-A will is made between the testator and the magistrate, often prior to the existence of any heirs.
+An heir does not typically.
+Which set the New Covenant apart as unique, for this Covenant was made with the heir.
+A will is made between the testator and the magistrate, often prior to the existence of any heir or heirs.
 The magistrate attests to the will and may appoint a trustee.
 In this case the testator is Jesus, who is also the true Heir in whom all the trust rights resolve.
-He is also the trustee, acting on the part of the testator and the magistrate to execute the terms of the will.
+He is also the trustee, acting on the part of the testator and the magistrate to execute the terms of the will and to keep it for them.
 As the trustee of the estate, he is the guarantor of the benefits, also.
 Tying this to the essence of law, it is not the law that makes one husband and wife, but God who joins them.
+Which is why man cannot undo it.
 The testimony to the essence follows, it does not precede the essence.
 The will and testament of Christ is of his essence, of his substance, as the Son.
 Of that will and testament, he makes us partakers by the Holy Spirit.
 We do not partake of his essence, but we receive all the benefits of it as if true sons by virtue of the execution of that will through which we have been made joint heirs by adoption.
+As brothers to our elder brother to whom the estate falls, we share like Joseph’s brothers, kept by our Joseph, Jesus Christ.
+Like Jesus, Joseph is buried figuratively and resurrected and goes ahead to prepare a place of rest where he brings his brothers and shares the kingdom with them.
+In Joseph alone do the promises reside.
+And in him are the benefits which belong to all those he calls to live with him.

 Contrasted to this, if continuity is desired in such a way that a covenant of works is necessary in the Garden, covenants with man are demonstrated, throughout Scripture, as those which could never give life.
 Despite the claim that some would make that there is a distinction between the law of the curse given with penalties which is slavish, and the law of the Garden which was not, the distinction is strained to the breaking point.
 For both contain penalties with burdens of proof.
 Quite contrary, is it not, to the reading of the creation narrative with its picture of the blessed estate and the perfected presentation of a good creation abundantly provided without such cares?
 Indeed, it would seem, that if God created man and placed him in a Garden with a covenant of works, the burden of performance always swung overhead like the sword of Damocles.
 It was no Garden, it was a jungle nightmare.